-As of October 31, 2019, investments in Federal National Mortgage Association ("FNMA" or "Fannie Mae"), Federal Home Loan Mortgage Corporation ("FHLMC" or "Freddie Mac"), Federal Home Loan Bank ("FHLB") and Federal Farm Credit Bank ("FFCB") were rated by Standard & Poor's and/or Moody's Investors Service (Fannie Mae, Freddie Mac, FHLB and FFCB are collectively referred to as "Agency").
-Standard & Poor's ratings for long-term and short-term were AA+ and A-1+, respectively.
-Moody's long-term and short-term ratings were Aaa and P-1, respectively.
+As of October 31, 2023, investments in Federal National Mortgage Association ("FNMA" or "Fannie Mae"), Federal Home Loan Mortgage Corporation ("FHLMC" or "Freddie Mac"), Federal Home Loan Bank ("FHLB") and Federal Farm Credit Bank ("FFCB") were rated by Standard & Poor's and/or Moody's Investors Service (Fannie Mae, Freddie Mac, FHLB and FFCB are collectively referred to as "Agency").
+Standard & Poor's ratings for long-term and short-term ranged from AA+ to A-1+, respectively.
+Moody's long-term and short-term ratings ranged from Aaa to P-1, respectively.
+Some investments were not rated.
 Investments in Fannie Mae, Freddie Mac, FHLB and FFCB are implicitly guaranteed by the U.S. government.
 They carry ratings equivalent to the credit ratings for the U.S. government.
 Some investments were not rated by Fitch Ratings.
-Of the investments that were rated by Fitch Ratings, they carried ratings of AAA for long-term and F1+ for short-term.
-Money market accounts are either backed by collateral held by the provider or letters of credit provided by third parties.
+Of the investments that were rated by Fitch Ratings, they carried ratings ranging from AA+ for long-term and F1+ for short-term.
+Money market accounts and certificates of deposits are either backed by collateral held by the provider or letters of credit provided by third parties.

-NYS/NYC municipal bonds are usually the highest rated securities held at HDC.
-The ratings by Standard & Poor's ranged from AAA to A; Moody's ranged from Aaa to A1 and Fitch Ratings Service ranged from AAA to AA.
+A small portion of HDC's investment portfolio consists of NYS/NYC municipal bonds.
+Standard & Poor's ratings for those investments ranged from AAA to AA-; Moody's ratings ranged from Aa1 to Aa2 and Fitch Ratings ranged from AAA to AA.
+Some investments were not rated.
 Money market, open time deposits and repurchase agreements in the form of OTDs are not rated; however, the providers are rated.